-Of course, when we talk about ageing gracefully, we must remember there is no one magic bullet, no one supplement and no secret cream that will keep us young.
-It’s my experience that looking younger is more about what we do on a day-to-day basis to care for and support our mind, body and soul than anything else.
-Lifestyle habits such as eating a healthy diet, daily exercise, restful sleep, daily sunshine, clean water, clean air, healthy emotions and limited stress will improve the inside and, best of all, will on the outside.
+Of course, when we talk about ageing gracefully, we must remember there is no one magic bullet, no one supplement, and no secret cream that will keep us young.
+It’s my experience that looking younger is more about what we do on a day-to-day basis to care for and support our mind, body, and soul than anything else.
+Lifestyle habits such as eating a healthy diet, daily exercise, restful sleep, daily sunshine, clean water, clean air, healthy emotions, and limited stress will improve the inside and, best of all, will on the outside.

 Ten Secrets for Ageing Gracefully

-Supplementation: Include an organic multi-vitamin mineral complex such as intraMAX, emulsified Vitamin D (In a study of more than 2,000 women, those with higher vitamin D levels were found to have fewer aging-related changes in their DNA, as well as lowered inflammatory responses.) and extra natural-sourced B vitamins for supplementation.
-Another important anti-aging supplement is enzymes.
-There is evidence that systemic enzymes help the body fight inflammation, break down certain proteins and fats that make up arterial plaque and more.
+Supplementation: Include an organic multi-vitamin mineral complex such as intraMAX, B-Complex, and organic Vitamin D3.
+In a study of more than 2,000 women, those with higher vitamin D levels were found to have fewer aging-related changes in their DNA, as well as lowered inflammatory responses.
+Another important anti-aging supplement is full-spectrum enzymes.
+There is evidence that systemic enzymes help the body fight inflammation, break down certain proteins and fats that make up arterial plaque, and more.
 Because of the anti-inflammatory properties of systemic pancreatic enzymes, there is evidence that they can aid the body in dealing with virtually all inflammatory symptoms.

 Ageing gracefully, beautifully, and naturally is not difficult.
 If you keep the inside of your body in good health, it will reward you through your outward appearance.
 Remember that the help you may get from an expensive, chemical-laden jar of cream is only temporary and, in the long run, may add toxicity to your body.
-Employ the suggestions above and in three months, you may very well find people commenting not only on your healthy skin, but on your youthful and glowing appearance.
+Employ the suggestions above, and in three months, you may very well find people commenting not only on your healthy skin but on your youthful and glowing appearance.